 Domain Steering Committee (DSC)

-With a mission to support technology and development efforts of XBRL US necessary to meet the business reporting needs of key markets in the United States, the DSC approves taxonomy development work, performs quality control, and provides feedback to working groups.
-Current workstreams include establishing metrics to evaluate a properly structured taxonomy for the XBRL US taxonomy approval process.
+With a mission to support technology and development efforts of XBRL US necessary to meet the business reporting needs of key markets in the United States, the DSC approves taxonomy development work, performs quality control by setting standards for the taxonomy development process and standards program implementations, and provides feedback to working groups.

-The DSC meets the first Thursday of every month at 3:00 PM ET.
-Send a note to email@example.com to learn more & participate in upcoming meetings.
+The DSC meets the third Tuesday of every month at 2 PM ET.
+Send a note to firstname.lastname@example.org to learn more & participate in upcoming meetings.

 - Corporate Actions Architecture Guide (2011)